Daily Reflection with Fr. Tomas Del Valle-Reyes

 Many influential people gathered, excited over seeing the great paintings and having an opportunity to purchase one for their collection.

-On the platform sat the painting of the son
+On the platform sat the painting of the son.

 The auctioneer pounded his gavel.